 Your background: Who are you and how did you become interested in technology?

 I am an Associate Professor at the University of Stavanger.
 I teach and conduct research in Data Mining and Deep Learning with applications to Natural Language Processing (NLP) and Information Retrieval.
 Since 2009 I have been working on research problems related to extracting information from news archives, classifying, ranking, and recommending news.
-I also spent 6 months at Spotify as a visiting researcher and worked on interesting problems related to music recommendation and notification system for music.
+I also spent 6 months at Spotify as a visiting researcher and worked on interesting problems related to music recommendation and notification systems for music.
 Even though I never dreamed of founding a company, I was inspired by Daniel Ek founder of Spotify, who convinced huge music label companies to change their distribution models.
 I was sitting adjacent to his office when I was at Spotify.
 In 2017, realizing the gravity and importance of misinformation and disinformation as one of the societal challenges, I thought about using machine learning and AI to solve this problem.

 What is your most important role at work?